BeamMP/Docs/docs/en/game/getting-started.md

 !!!warning

-    BeamMP does not support outdated versions of BeamNG.drive.
+    BeamMP will not work with pirated or outdated versions of BeamNG.drive.
-    The BeamMP support team does not assist users when non-genuine copies of the game are being used.
+    The BeamMP support team does not offer support for issues with pirated / outdated copies.

 ## **2. Installation**